Main Office: 20541 Pascal Way Lake Forest, CA 92630

 Incorporating California’s Diverse Culture into Designs

-California is a melting pot of cultures, and this rich diversity is increasingly reflected in home designs.
-Elements from Latin, Asian, Native American, and other cultures are being woven into interiors.
-This could manifest in the form of Mexican Saltillo tiles, Asian-inspired Zen gardens, or Native American art pieces.
-Such integrations add a unique aesthetic charm and pay homage to the state’s multifaceted cultural heritage.
+California’s mix of cultures shows up in home designs.
+Latin, Asian, Native American, and other elements are being added to interiors.
+This creates unique and diverse living spaces.
+This shows up as Mexican Saltillo tiles, Asian-inspired Zen gardens, or Native American art pieces.
+These additions create a unique look and honor California’s diverse cultural heritage.

 Out-of-the-Box Ideas